Finding the best keywords for SEO doesn’t have to be hard.

 Also, many niche websites act as a great source of keyword ideas.

-Apart from all these, there are two excellent tools that will help you find questions that people are asking.
+Apart from all these, there are certain tools that can help you find questions that people are asking on the web.
+These questions usually make good long-tail keywords.

 Below given image shows the set of questions generated for the topic ‘digital marketing’ by Answer the Public.